 Why you should book your wedding or event at Springfield House

 With an abundance of natural light and clean finishes, perfectly blended with old world charm, Springfield House is the best place to host your wedding and events.
 We are committed to crafting unforgettable memories for you and your guests.
 Your family and friends will be swept away by the peace and tranquility that is Springfield House.

 At Springfield House, situated on 5 acres of luscious bushland, you can create the event of your dreams.
-Whether it be a beautiful wedding with an outdoor ceremony surrounded by nature and the not so subtle tones of the bellbirds, or a magnificent formal dining experience in our ballroom that can accomodate up to 200 seated guests, or intimate affairs for 80 guests.
+Whether it be a beautiful wedding with an outdoor ceremony surrounded by nature and the not so subtle tones of the Bellbirds, or a magnificent formal dining experience in our reception room overlooking the garden, that can accommodate up to 200 seated guests, or intimate affairs for 80 guests.

 This unique property offers a fantastic event space for couples to create their dream celebration.
 With the guidance and assistance of the venue’s team of professional and friendly staff, you can plan every aspect of your wedding ensuring it will be a success!